Online speech therapy games

 If the site or online speech therapy game you are trying to access is giving you some trouble that day, be prepared with another great online game you can use to target your therapy goals.

-Another potential challenge to using online speech therapy games is that there are just so many available, it can be tricky for some therapists to quickly and easily locate the right game for the right goal.
+Another potential challenge to using online speech therapy games is that there are so many available, it's tricky for some therapists to quickly and easily locate the right game for the right goal.

-Take accessibility to another level by keeping your online speech therapy games bookmarked and organized into folders in your internet browser.
+Take accessibility to the next level by keeping your online speech therapy games bookmarked and organized into folders in your internet browser.
 Organizing activities by age and/or targeted skill can make finding the right online speech therapy game during your sessions a breeze.

 Choosing the best online speech therapy games